bigsql/spock/README.md

 # spock

-spock is a fork of the "2ndquadrant/pglogical" project that supports bi-directional replication with conflict resolution for PG 9.6+.
+"bigsql/spock" is a fork of the "2ndquadrant/pglogical" project.
+Spock supports bi-directional replication with conflict resolution for PG 9.6+.

 Spock provides logical streaming replication for PostgreSQL,